 Battelle for Kids has awarded the district with a SOAR Award for Significant Progress in 2014, 2015, and 2016, and the State of Ohio named Licking Heights High School to the 2014 Schools of Promise list.

 Licking Heights offers traditional college prep courses, Advanced Placement (AP) courses and the College Credit Plus program.
 Students are also eligible to graduate with an honors diploma, or elect as juniors to attend Licking County C-TEC.
 Any student who completes one of these curricula will meet all academic requirements necessary for graduation.
-We will be launching new college and career pathways in the Spring of 2019 to prepare for the opening of our new high school in the fall of 2020.
+The District launched new college and career pathways in Fall, 2021, to coincide with the new high school.

 Licking Heights provides self-contained gifted classrooms to meet the needs of gifted students in grades 2-5, and provides advanced coursework for middle and high school students.
 Accelerated placement is an option available to all students.